 pointer may be NULL

-case, the syscall should simply return 0
+this case, the syscall should return -ESRCH

 .Open fds for <pid>: